 About the Historic Center of Vienna

-The Historic Center of Vienna is also a living tribute to the Hasburg dynasty, which ruled most of Central Europe from 1273 to 1918.
+The Historic Center of Vienna is also a living tribute to the Habsburg dynasty, which ruled most of Central Europe from 1273 to 1918.
 However, it was Emperor Frederick III that transformed the landscape of Vienna from a medieval market town and turned it into an Imperial residence.
 This made the city more attractive to other artists and nobles from other parts of the world.
-In fact, two of the buildings that were built during the Hasburg period in Vienna remains standing until today: the Hofburg and the Stephansdom.
+In fact, two of the buildings that were built during the Habsburg period in Vienna remain standing until today: the Hofburg and the Stephansdom.

 View the complete list of UNESCO World Heritage Sites in Austria.